Afterward - a Review and Thoughts on Return

-But our recall is good, once triggered, and re-reading our logs and diaries, and talking about it all with the few other cruisers we see, brings back that looking-glass fantasy world, where highs are so high and lows so low, and not everything is quite what it seems.
+But our recall is good, once triggered, and re-reading our logs and diaries, and talking about it all with the few other cruisers we now come across, brings back that looking-glass fantasy world, where highs are so high and lows so low, and not everything is quite what it seems.
 It’s such an intense life out there.
 Once you’ve been scared, you know what it’s like to be truly relieved; once really wet, you know what a joy it is to be dry.

 We sorely miss our mass of new friends, many seen just once yet made for life.
 We miss leaving harbours with only a blue horizon ahead, the thrill as we approach a new country, see new people, and scanning the first anchorage for those we know who have shared our experience.

 We don’t miss constant, underlying concerns about the weather, money, mail, officialdom, and other people dragging anchor.
 We don’t miss third-world food, or carrying the shopping for miles along hot, dusty streets.

 And it’s good to have a car, to live in a home that won’t blow away in a storm, to have hot running water in a tap, to have ample electricity at the flick of a switch, libraries down the road.
 As a gentle reminder of what we are missing, our beautiful Cera is securely moored in sight of the house, still ready to sail away, any time, anywhere.
 Our magic carpet is dormant, but destined never to be completely at rest.

 “Who has known heights and depths shall not again